 Prior to the ACA, payers viewed members as captive audiences (more or less).
 Most members obtained their health insurance through their employers or another group and were unlikely to go outside of that option no matter how they actually felt about the health payer.
-Providers had to be a little more careful since it was easier to change hospitals or doctors, but even then most patients were willing to unquestioningly accept a low level of service as part of the package of obtaining quality healthcare.
+Providers had to be a little more careful, since it was easier to change hospitals or doctors, but even then most patients were willing to unquestioningly accept a low level of service as part of the package of obtaining quality healthcare.
+Not anymore.

 One significant change in expectations is the ability to obtain answers quickly.

 A decade ago, if Mrs. Johnson’s daughter Hannah was running a fever of 102 degrees Fahrenheit and having trouble keeping liquids down at 10:00 pm, Mrs. Johnson would call her physician and then patiently wait an hour or two while the answering service tracked the physician down and the physician got back to her to let her know what to do.

 Today, Mrs. Johnson will likely pack Hannah into the car after waiting 15 minutes and head to the local emergency department (ED), racking up needless costs for herself and her payer.
 She will also be unhappy that her physician wasn’t able to get back to her in a timely manner.